|Nutrition Facts (per serving)|

-- Store the marinade in a plastic or glass container with a lid.
+Store marinade in a plastic or glass container with a lid.
 It will keep in the refrigerator for up to five days after preparation.

 The times to marinate depend on the type of food.

-- Marinate beef, lamb, and pork for about six to 12 hours.
+Marinate beef, lamb, and pork for about 6 to 12 hours.
 It can remain in the marinade for up to five days.

-- Marinate poultry for up to four hours.
+Marinate poultry for up to 4 hours.
 It can remain in the marinade safely for up to two days.

-- Marinate fish for 30 minutes to one hour.
+Marinate fish for 30 minutes to 1 hour.

 The marinade will be contaminated by bacteria from the meat, poultry, fish, or seafood and it isn't strong enough to kill the bacteria.
 You must always keep food refrigerated while it is marinating.
 If you will be grilling away from home, keep it well-iced in a cooler.

 It is safest to discard the marinade once it has been in contact with the raw food.
-Don't use the marinade to baste meats or vegetables on the grill or use it as-is for a sauce.
-Keep the contaminated marinade away from items you will be serving uncooked.
+Don't use the marinade to baste meats or vegetables on the grill or use it as is for a sauce.
+Keep the contaminated marinade away from items you will serve uncooked.

 However, you can make the marinade safe by placing it in a saucepan and bringing it to a boil.
 Reduce the heat to medium-low and simmer for 6 to 8 minutes.
 You can use it over sliced meats or add it to rice.